obervinov/users-package/README.md

   ```

 - **Returns:**
-  - A dictionary with rate limit information for the user, or `None` if no limits are needed.
+  - A dictionary with information about the absence of rate limits.
     ```python
       (dict)
       {"end_time": None}